Patrik Kristal: International career

 In October 2022, Kristal scored in a friendly against Northern Ireland U16 played in Finland.
 He captained the team in the match.
 The next day he scored again in a 2–6 friendly defeat to the hosts.
 Later that month, he was named to Estonia's squad for 2023 UEFA European Under-17 Championship qualification.

 In April 2023 he captained the national under-16 team again, this time for an UEFA under-16 development tournament held in Malta.
 In June 2023 Kristal scored and assisted on three goals in a 4–2 victory over Lithuania in the Under-17 Baltic Cup, again serving as captain.
 In Estonia's next match of the tournament, Kristal scored two goals in a 3–3 draw with Latvia.

 Kristal made his debut for the senior Estonia national team on 8 September 2024 in a Nations League game against Sweden at Strawberry Arena.
 He substituted Vlasiy Sinyavskiy in the 72nd minute, as Sweden won 3–0.
+In the process, Kristal became the youngest-ever player to appear in the UEFA Nations League and for the Estonia senior national team at 16 years 9 months and 27 days old.